gravitational/teleport/rfd/0038-resource-encryption.md

 The selected encryption algorithms must be considered industry standard and secure but also must comply with FIPS PUB 140-3 and thus the algorithms must be included in SP 800-140C (as of March 2020) in order to comply with government regulations.

-The symmetric cipher that will be used for bulk encryption shall thus be AES-256 in GCM mode (provides authentication) and any eventual checksumming that has to be performed in the implementation should be done with a newer algorithm in the SHA3 family such as SHA3-256.
+The symmetric cipher that will be used for bulk encryption shall thus be AES-CBC-HMACSHA256 mode (provides authentication) and any eventual checksumming that has to be performed in the implementation should be done with a newer algorithm in the SHA3 family such as SHA3-256.

+AES-CBC-HMACSHA256 was chosen because it is a popular AEAD construct supported by various libraries including Google Tink which can be built to rely on BoringCrypto primitives.

 The asymmetric cipher that will be used is RSA-2048 as it is widely compliant and has trusted implementations.

 ### Local and Remote